tahaozcn/ai-product-categorizer/README.md

 - Multi-language support
 - Social features and wishlists

-## 🤝 Contributing
+## �� Contributing

-This is a graduation project created for educational purposes.
-The codebase demonstrates modern development practices and serves as a learning resource for full-stack development with AI integration.
+This project demonstrates modern development practices and serves as a learning resource for full-stack development with AI integration.

 ## 📄 License

-This project is created for educational purposes as part of a graduation project.
+This project is created for educational and demonstration purposes.

 ## 👨‍💻 Author

-**Graduation Project**
+**AI Product Categorizer**
-- Computer Science Department
+- Full-stack e-commerce platform
-- Demonstrates full-stack development with AI integration
+- AI-powered product categorization
-- Modern e-commerce platform implementation
+- Modern web development implementation

 ---